 Using Web Templates as Components in Microsoft Power Pages

 Microsoft Power Pages provides an intuitive, low-code approach to building external-facing websites that integrate seamlessly with your data stored in Microsoft Dataverse.
 One of the most powerful features is the ability to use web templates as reusable components that can render dynamic content on your site.
 In this post, we'll explore how you can use a web template in Power Pages to display article information from a Dataverse table called Post.
-Specifically, we'll walk through an example of a Card Component that retrieves an article's details using a FetchXML query.
+Specifically, we'll walk through an example of a Card Component that retrieves article's details using a FetchXML query.

 What are Web Templates in Power Pages?